SebWhipps-Br/COMS10017-CW-AI/AI-writeup-notes.md

 We ended up using a combination of minimum and mean: `min(distances) + mean(distances) / 10`.
 In this situation this gives an output of `1.684`

+Optimizations:
 TODO: generate tree semi-lazily,

 TODO: Talk about generating tree with all the detective just a single detective
     WHY DOES getPlayers() RETURN A Piece!!!

+TODO: only use double moves when necessary

+TODO: don't generate secret move trees, just replace a normal ticket with a secret move when applicable